DanChurchill/nlp_project_work/README.md

 ## <a name="reproduce"></a>Steps to Reproduce:

-You will need your own env.py file with database credentials then follow the steps below:
+In order to reproduce the project follow the steps below:

   - Download the acquire.py, prepare.py, and final_report.ipynb files
   - Generate a personal access token at https://github.com/settings/tokens